 Whenever possible, all active dental disease should be aggressively treated before transplantation, since post-operative immunosuppression decreases a patient’s ability to resist systemic infection.

-Eliminate or stabilize sites of oral infection.
+- Eliminate or stabilise sites of oral infection.
 Patients with active dental disease who can tolerate treatment should receive indicated dental care.
 Depending on your condition, temporary restoration may be appropriate until his or her health improves.

-Some patients receive cyclosporine after transplant and may develop gingival hyperplasia, which is an overgrowth of the gums.
-This can be minimized with good plaque control, and maintenance.
+- Some patients receive cyclosporine after transplant and may develop gingival hyperplasia, which is an overgrowth of the gums.
+This can be minimised with good plaque control, and maintenance.

 Prior to dental treatment, we may consult your physician on appropriate drug selection, dosage, and administration intervals.